-Whilst the legal requirements are similar, each clinic has its own policies and processes for approval.
-In Victoria, approval is provided by the Patient Review Panel, and in Western Australia, it is the Reproductive Treatment Council.
+While the legal requirements are similar in each state, each clinic has its own policies and processes for approval.
+In Victoria, approval is provided by the Patient Review Panel, and in Western Australia, it is the Reproductive Technology Council.

 If you would like to be a surrogate, you might like to know if you meet the criteria to carry a baby for someone else.
 You can also book in for a free Future Surrogate Consult with me to help you make the decision.